kkovrizhenko/bootcamp-calculator/README.md

-Yo!
-Whatsup?

 To run it:
+- download the repository
+- in the console navigate to the folder wtih a project
-- type "python3 main.py" in the console
+- type "python3 main.py" in the console and run